OCamlPro/ocp-indent/README.md

 We've run some benchmarks on real code-bases and the result is quite conclusive.
-Keep in mind than most of existing source files are already indented manually or followed either tuareg standards.
+Keep in mind than most of existing source files are either indented manually or following tuareg standards.
 You can see the results [here](http://htmlpreview.github.com/?https://github.com/AltGr/ocp-indent-tests/blob/master/status.html).

-Moreover, as `ocp-indent` has a deep understanding of the OCaml syntax it can shines on specific cases.
-See for instances the collection of unit-tests [here](https://github.com/OCamlPro/ocp-indent/tree/master/tests/passing).
+Moreover, as `ocp-indent` has a deep understanding of the OCaml syntax it shines on specific cases.
+See for instance the collection of unit-tests [here](https://github.com/OCamlPro/ocp-indent/tree/master/tests/passing).
 The currently failing tests can be seen